 Lancaster's Fine Art and Design degree gives you the opportunity to study fine art practice alongside the practices of contemporary design.

-Design is taught by global design experts and it moves beyond the limited scope of traditional disciplines such as graphic or product design.
-Instead you will develop the skills to solve complex cultural and social problems by combining design thinking with innovation, technology, business and research.
+Lancaster’s approach to design reflects a department that is actively seeking new and innovative ways to apply design.
+The degree is taught by leading design researchers, and it moves beyond the scope of traditional disciplines such as graphic or product design.
+Instead you will be given the opportunity to develop the skills to solve complex cultural and social problems by combining design thinking with innovation, technology, business and research.
 This will equip you for a range of exciting careers in new and emerging industries.
-LICA also has a range of interdisciplinary modules that support the development of knowledge, skills and understanding that is relevant across both art and design.
+The Lancaster Institute for the Contemporary Arts also has a range of interdisciplinary modules available to you to give you the opportunity to develop knowledge, skills and understanding that is relevant across both art and design.